Thinking About Going Solar?

 Here comes the sun.
 Well...maybe.

 It’s now cheaper than ever and easier than ever to use the sun to power your home.
-A generous federal tax credit, better and less expensive panels, and millions of consumers wanting to reduce their use of fossil fuels have combined to create a surge of interest in solar energy.
+A generous federal tax credit, hefty state incentives, better and less expensive panels, and millions of consumers wanting to reduce their use of fossil fuels have combined to create a surge of interest in solar energy.

 Of course, many homeowners want to minimize their homes’ impact on the environment, regardless of any cost-benefit calculation.
 If you are in this group, solar for sure is for you.

-If you're thinking about going solar, start by taking the following steps to help you learn about your options on what to buy, whom to buy it from, and how to calculate potential benefits.
+No matter your motivations, if you're thinking about going solar, start by taking the following steps to help you learn about your options on what to buy, whom to buy it from, and how to calculate potential benefits.

 Determine whether your roof is a good site for solar.